gabimelby/Kill-Tracker-Project/README.md

 # Kill Tracker Final Project

-Project Overview
+## Project Overview

-  For my final project, I decided to create an app that I can use for my job next year.
-This app can be used during basketball games in order to track how well your defense is doing and if you need to change anything.
-A kill in basketball is when a team gets 3 defensive stops in a row.
-For Huntington Women's Basketball, our goal each game was to get 10 kills in total.
-  Before this app, we used a sheet of paper in order to track this statistic.
-This because very hard at times because it was messy and you had to hand count how many stops you got.
-This app will help because it will keep track of the overall count of stops while also activating a kill when you get 3 in a row.
-This will keep track of kills per each quarter and when you save the game it tallies up the total amount of kills and total amount of stops.
-My targeted audience for this app are coaches in every level for basketball.
+For my final project, I created an app designed to be used in basketball games to help coaches track defensive performance.
+Specifically, it tracks **kills**—which, in basketball terms, are defined as **three consecutive defensive stops**.

+At Huntington Women's Basketball, our goal was to reach **10 kills per game**.
+Previously, we tracked this using paper, which was often messy and required manually counting defensive stops.
+This app simplifies the process by:

+- Automatically tracking stops and kills in real time.
+- Activating a "kill" once three consecutive stops are recorded.
+- Displaying kills per quarter.
+- Providing a game summary with total stops and kills after saving.

+This app is intended for **basketball coaches at all levels** who want an efficient, organized way to monitor defensive effectiveness during games.

-Design & Architecture
+## Design & Architecture

+*To be completed...*